What medications will I be taking while I am in treatment?

 Where do I get my medications?

-Where you recieve your medication will depend on the program that you are in.
+Where you receive your medication will depend on the program that you are in.
 For example, if you are in the OTP/dispensing program, you are required to get your medications on-site.
 Patients in the OBOT/prescription program can get their medication at any community pharmacy that stocks the medication and accepts their insurance.

 Can I take the buprenorphine alone (Subutex) tablets?